gmdjunaid/robust-news-classification/notes.md

   - We keep a smaller, representative sample.
   - We can quickly test how well the model distinguishes fake vs. real news.
 - We do **not** need the full dataset yet; this is mainly for an initial accuracy and workflow test.

+### Key Finding: Inverse Cross-Dataset Transfer

+**Observation**: When testing ISOT-trained models on WELFake, ROC-AUC is consistently below 0.5 (~0.09-0.11), and models predict most real news as fake and most fake news as real.

+**What this means**:
+- ROC-AUC < 0.5 indicates the model is **systematically wrong**, not randomly wrong
+- If you flipped all predictions, you'd do better than random
+- The patterns learned on ISOT are **inversely correlated** with patterns in WELFake

+**Why this happens**:
+- ISOT and WELFake have fundamentally different characteristics (sources, time periods, writing styles)
+- Whatever signals mean "fake" in ISOT may correlate with "real" in WELFake
+- The model learned dataset-specific artifacts, not generalizable fake news patterns

+**Why this is important**:
+- This is a **meaningful negative result** — it demonstrates that standard benchmark accuracy (99% on ISOT) is meaningless for real-world deployment
+- Cross-dataset evaluation reveals that models don't just fail to generalize — they're actively misleading
+- This validates the project's focus on robustness testing

+**Label convention reference**:
+- ISOT (final): **1 = fake, 0 = real** (assigned in `load_isot()`)
+- WELFake (actual, despite docs): **1 = fake, 0 = real** (docs claim 0=fake/1=real, but evidence shows reversed)
+- Notebook: WELFake is used as-is (no mapping) under the `1=fake, 0=real` convention

 ### Future notes / TODOs